husseinyar/library-api/README.md

 # Library API

-A RESTful API for managing book rentals with Jest testing.
+A REST API for managing book rentals with Jest testing.
 Built with Node.js, Express, and TypeScript.

 ## Features
 - Book management (CRUD operations)